vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

     > ⚠️ If your store uses the [Checkout UI Custom](https://developers.vtex.com/docs/guides/vtex-checkout-ui-custom-v0) app, you must first publish its configurations on your new production workspace.
 Otherwise, you might experience undesired consequences, such as losing the Checkout custom Javascript code and styles.

-4. Switch to the master workspace.
+4. Switch to the `master` workspace.

     ```sh
     vtex use master
     ```

-5. Install the VTEX A/B tester app in the Master workspace to enable A/B testing on your store website by running:
+5. Install the VTEX A/B tester app in the `master` workspace to enable A/B testing on your store website by running:

     ```bash
     vtex install vtex.ab-tester